• Skip to primary navigation

 And despite the name, this is a totally different fish than regular Alaska cod.

-What Fish Can I Substitute In this Recipe If I Can’t Find Sablefish?
+What Fish Can I Substitute In this Sablefish Recipe?

-Try swapping sablefish for another fatty fish like salmon.
+If you can't find sablefish, try swapping in another fatty fish like salmon.

-You could also swap sablefish for Chilean sea bass, but make sure the sea bass packaging is labeled with sustainable seafood certifications.
+You could also swap in Chilean sea bass, but make sure the sea bass packaging is labeled with sustainable seafood certifications.
 Chilean sea bass is often considered an over-fished, at risk species.

 What Does Black Cod Taste Like?